 MB: BRB, adding these hikes to my bucket list!
 What destination is next on your traveler bucket list?

 KN: The destination on my traveler bucket list is Anchorage, Alaska!
 I’ve always wanted to go here because of all of the fantastic landscape and wildlife photo opportunities.
 Anchorage is also within driving distance for long weekend trips to several of Alaska’s National Parks.

 MB: Ooh, I’ve heard such great things about Anchorage.
 And, they have some top-recommended breweries there, as well!
 Thank you again for chatting with us.
 To close, can you offer some advice to newbies in the cath lab?

 KN: Of course!
-My best advice for someone wanting to start working as a cath lab traveler is to gain as much experience as you can at your current job and when you’re ready, to create a traveler profile on Fusion Marketplace!
+My best advice for someone wanting to start working as a cath lab traveler is to gain as much experience as you can at your current job.

 Well, there you have it, folks.
 Now that you know all about the cath lab and where the best jobs are, it’s time to choose your next adventure!
 Where to, traveler?
 Will you head to one of the places Kailey suggested—Bend, Oregon City, Seattle?
 I mean, Oregon and Washington are high-paying states for interventional radiology and other cath lab jobs.
 Plus, as Kailey mentioned, you can’t beat the scenic beauty!